 Magento is partially open source, while Shopify is proprietary software.

-In fact, Magento is partially open source because, while there is a free community version available the enterprise version of Magento, Magento Commerce, is closed source.
+Magento is partially open source because, while there is a free community version available, the enterprise version of Magento, Magento Commerce, is closed source.

 Let’s dive into detail comparisons!